photo of Dee Levang

 BIO

-Dee Levang is a multidisciplinary visual artist working in a range of media including encaustic, fiber and textiles, water-soluble graphite, and oil and cold wax.
-Born and raised in the Los Angeles area, she currently resides and works in St. Louis, Missouri.
-Levang studied graphic design at CalArts (California Institute of the Arts) and worked professionally as a graphic designer for over 25 years.
-As a teaching artist, she leads classes and workshops in encaustic, fiber and textiles, printmaking, and more, both locally and regionally.
+Dee Levang is a multidisciplinary visual artist working in fiber, encaustic, oil and cold wax, and water-soluble media.
+Born and raised in the Los Angeles area, she has made St. Louis her home for the last 22 years.
+She studied graphic design at California Institute of the Arts (CalArts), and worked professionally as a graphic designer for over 20 years.
+Since 2015, she has also been a teaching artist.
+She has taught classes and workshops in fiber and encaustic both locally and regionally, including at the St. Louis Artists' Guild, St. Louis Community College, the Foundry Art Centre in St. Charles, and Eureka Springs School of the Arts, in Eureka Springs, Arkansas.

 What Is Encaustic?